divinemoments/Project-1/README.md

 FROM orders_details
 WHERE Order_Type = "Online";
 ```

-*BODMAS (Brackets, Orders, Division, Multiplication, Addition, Subtraction)*
-*All filters and additions are not applied to the main database*

 ### Challenge Query
 From the orders table, select all columns, add 'Order_Date' plus 3 days as "Shipment Date", filter for orders between '2025-04-02' and '2025-04-08' (inclusive of start, exclusive of end), include only orders with an even 'Order_ID' (assuming it's numeric), and order results by 'Order_Date' descending.